arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 In JavaScript, you can only `throw new Error(…)`.
 It is up to you to distinguish exceptions and actual errors.

-Below is a example with a Node.js Express server (version `5.0.0-beta.3`) handling all four different cases seen before:
+Below is a example with a Node.js Express server (version `5.0.0-beta.3`) handling all four different cases seen above:

 1. User-induced exception
 2. Third-party induced exception